MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C#/README.md

 # C#
 # Deep learning tutorials points
 C# is a modern, general-purpose, object-oriented programming language developed by Microsoft and approved by European Computer Manufacturers Association (ECMA) and International Standards Organization (ISO).
 C# was developed by Anders Hejlsberg and his team during the development of .Net Framework.
 C# is designed for Common Language Infrastructure (CLI), which consists of the executable code and runtime environment that allows use of various high-level languages on different computer platforms and architectures.

-The following reasons make C# a widely used professional language −
+The following reasons make C# a widely used professional language − It is easy to learn.

-It is a modern, general-purpose programming language It is object oriented.
-It is component oriented.
-It is easy to learn.
 It is a structured language.
 It produces efficient programs.